Cream-spot Tiger Moth and caterpillar, Arctia villica

 The Cream-spot Tiger moth is unlikely to be confused with any other species in the British Isles including other Tiger moths such as the Garden Tiger, Scarlet Tiger, Ruby Tiger and the less common Jersey Tiger.

 However, there are rarer forms of Garden Tiger, Scarlet Tiger and Jersey Tiger which also have yellow hindwings.
 And the scarce Wood Tiger also has yellow hindwings but is much smaller.
+The very similar Arctia konewkaii found in parts of southern Europe was once thought to be a sub species of Arctia villica but is now considered to be a separate species.
+The one featured was sighted by Jo Burns in southern Spain,

 Cream-spot Tiger moth life cycle